Spin Liquid Ground State in the Frustrated Kagome Antiferromagnet MgCu3(OH)6Cl2

-In this Letter, we first report the $\mu$SR local probe investigation down to 20~mK in the Mg$_x$Cu$_{4-x}$(OH)$_6$Cl$_2$ Herbertsmithites with $x\sim1$ which evidences a spin liquid ground state with no sign of spin freezing.
-We also study the sub-Kelvin spin dynamics of both atacamites (Mg, Zn) where an $x$-dependent plateau of $1/T_1$ appears with unconventional dynamics.
-We argue that this relaxation is driven by interlayer Cu$^{2+}$ ions and discuss its origin.
+In this Communication, we first report the $\mu$SR local probe investigation down to 20~mK in the Mg$_x$Cu$_{4-x}$(OH)$_6$Cl$_2$ ``Mg-Herbertsmithites'' with $x\sim1$ which evidences a ground state with no sign of spin freezing, hence a spin liquid character.
+We also study the sub-Kelvin unconventional spin dynamics of both paratacamites (Mg, Zn) characterized by an $x$-dependent plateau of $1/T_1$.
+We argue that this relaxation is driven by interlayer Cu$^{2+}$ ions.

-The experiments were carried out on Mg atacamite powder samples close to the idealized Herbertsmithite structure, $x$ = 0.84, 0.92, and 1.21, synthesized following a hydrothermal route described elsewhere~\cite{UCL_Mg}, as well as on the $x=1$ Zn atacamite sample from~\cite{Defaut_Bert}.
-The ratio of Cu/Mg and Cu/Zn was determined by ICP-AES (Table \ref{x-ray}).
-Refinements of x-ray diffraction data for the Mg compounds give separately the Cu ($n$) and Mg ($p$) occupancies of the interlayer and the kagome sites corresponding to the formula (Cu$_{1-p}$M$_p$)$_3$(M$_{1-n}$Cu$_n$)(OH)$_6$Cl$_2$ (M=Mg, Zn) and thus an independent determination of $x=3p-n+1$ (Table \ref{x-ray}). $\mu$SR experiments were performed at the ISIS and PSI facilities in zero and longitudinal applied field configurations down to 20~mK.
-We also measured DC magnetic susceptibility on a standard Quantum Design SQUID magnetometer in the $1.8-300$~K $T$-range and magnetization at 1.75~K up to 14~T with a Cryogenic Vibrating Sample Magnetometer.
+The experiments were carried out on ``Mg-paratacamites'' powder samples close to the Herbertsmithite structure, $x$ = 0.84, 0.92, and 1.21, synthesized following a hydrothermal route described elsewhere~\cite{UCL_Mg}, as well as on the Zn Herbertsmithite ($x=1$) sample from~\cite{Defaut_Bert}.
+The ratios of Cu/Mg and Cu/Zn were determined by ICP-AES (Table \ref{x-ray}).
+Refinements of x-ray diffraction data for the Mg compounds give separately the Cu ($n$) and Mg ($p$) occupancies of the interlayer and the kagome sites corresponding to the formula (Cu$_{1-p}$M$_p$)$_3$(M$_{1-n}$Cu$_n$)(OH)$_6$Cl$_2$ (M=Mg, Zn).
+The M total amount is $x=3p-n+1$ (Table \ref{x-ray}).
+A visible reduction in the quality of the fit, and a corresponding increase in goodness-of-fit statistic ($\chi^2=1.37$ to 1.42 for $x=0.92$), was found when attempting to fix $p=0$ as reported in~\cite{JACS_Tyrel}, evidencing the ability of x-ray diffraction to determine the metal site occupancies of the kagome and triangular sites~\cite{UCL_Mg}. $\mu$SR experiments were performed at the ISIS and PSI facilities in zero and longitudinal applied field configurations down to 20~mK.
+The DC magnetic susceptibility was also measured on a Quantum Design SQUID magnetometer in the $1.8-300$~K $T$-range and magnetization data were taken at 1.75~K in fields up to 14~T with a Cryogenic Vibrating Sample Magnetometer.